Hulme Hippodrome

 Hulme Hippodrome has been on the Theatres at Risk Register since 2006 when we started the list.

-The Hippodrome was predominately used as a variety theatre, with a period as a repertory theatre during World War II.
-It was last used for theatre in the 1960s; and was in bingo use from 1962 until its closure in 1986.
+The Hippodrome was last used for theatre in the 1960s; and was in bingo use from 1962 until its closure in 1986.
 The Floral Hall, adjacent to the main theatre and by then with added floors and ceilings, was used as a snooker hall.
-In 2003, evangelist group Gilbert Deya Ministries purchased the building and was operating from the ground floor of the Floral Hall, leaving the auditorium vacant and in a very poor state of repair.
+Previous owner Gilbert Deya Ministries purchased the building in 2003,operating from the ground floor of the Floral Hall only and leaving the auditorium vacant and in a very poor state of repair.
 In 2017, Manchester City Council served the owner with a Dangerous Buildings Notice and closed the building.

 The building was subsequently occupied by squatters, who were removed from the premises in April 2018.
 The building has been vacant ever since.